To sanitize and trivialize a decade of mayhem

 These journalists and researchers all assert that it is unfair to condemn the fast-track land redistribution in Zimbabwe given that agricultural production has increased substantially over the course of the past decade.
-A few weeks ago, The Guardian’s Jonathan Steele argues that Mugabe-phobia has obscured the good news from Zimbabwe and that the outside world has been reluctant to give credit where credit is due despite evidence of success in rural areas throughout the country.
+A few weeks ago, The (UK) Guardian’s Jonathan Steele argued that Mugabe-phobia has obscured the good news from Zimbabwe and that the outside world has been reluctant to give credit where credit is due despite evidence of success in rural areas throughout the country.

 I am not suggesting that land reform was unnecessary in the Zimbabwean context.
 No one can credibly make that argument.
 And we hope to interview the authors of the new book.
 However, what this book and some of these articles achieve (whether they want to or not), is to sanitize and trivialize a decade of mayhem.
-Mugabe the “champion of mass justice” asserted that the redistribution of land in Zimbabwe would serve to redress the wrongs of colonial injustice.
+Mugabe, the “champion of mass justice,” asserted that the redistribution of land in Zimbabwe would serve to redress the wrongs of colonial injustice.
 Yet, it was conducted in a way that appears to make a mockery of the very notions it supposedly espoused–those of justice, equity and freedom.

 While agricultural production may very well have increased in the aftermath of land reform, there have been many problems borne of that chaotic process.
 Increased agricultural production has not equaled food security in the country and millions continue to rely on food aid from the World Food Program, nor has it resulted in a return to any semblance of rule of law.
 While the authors mentioned above may think it is enough to credit the Mugabe regime for what they consider to be its agricultural success, it is perhaps more important to think deeply about the processes by which that “success” has been achieved.
-One can only hope that the authors of the book being launched today have paid due diligence to the fact that the journey to that perceived success has been one fraught with terrible injustice, a lack of equity and close to no freedom for many who remain in the country.
+One can only hope that the authors of the book being launched in London now have paid due diligence to the fact that the journey to that perceived success has been one fraught with terrible injustice, a lack of equity and close to no freedom for many who remain in the country.